Skip to main content

 Combating terrorist financing involves investigating, analysing, deterring, and preventing sources of funding for activities geared towards violence and the threat of violence against civilians.
 By tracking down the source of the funds that support terrorist activities, law enforcement may be able to prevent some of those activities from occurring.

-Combating money laundering and the financing of terrorism cannot be done in isolation.
-Indeed, it has been clearly established that illicit proceeds used to support Organised Criminal Groups (OGC) are also used for terrorist financing.
+Countering money laundering and the financing of terrorism cannot be done in isolation.
+Indeed, it has been clearly established that illicit proceeds used to support organised criminal groups are also used for terrorist financing.
+AML/CFT necessarily involves the implication of many actors, both public and private, and the analysis of a broad framework that considers the close links between the financing of terrorism and criminal activity related to organised crime.

 The success of AML/CFT strategies solely depends on coordinated efforts and seamless communication between all actors of the financial investigation and penal chain, including public bodies (regulatory authorities, law enforcement agencies, the judiciary, specialised asset recovery bodies), civil society actors, media and the private sector.
+Only if all these players work together and correctly assess the cross-border influence of crime can the containment of ML/TF be successful.
+These efforts should further be supported by an interconnected AML/CFT global network, combined with the multiplication of new AML/CFT networks.